MohamedMetwalli5/LeetCode-Solutions/README.md

 ## What is this?
 These are Solutions of some problems from LeetCode made specifically for beginners and who are in the intermediate level.
 <br>

-_Note: This repository's solutions will be updated for improved ones as these solutions are made mainly for beginners.
 <br>

 _If you like this project, please leave me a star._ &#9733;